 Transportation, Traffic Engineering, Title VI, Traffic Control Studies, Intermodal, Public Involvement

 The Transportation Planning Division acts as staff to the Knoxville Regional Transportation Planning Organization (TPO), a transportation planning board serving the urbanized area of Knox, Blount, Loudon, and Sevier counties.
 TPO is responsible for developing a twenty-year long range plan and a transportation improvement program in cooperation with the state and affected transit operators and the public.

 The Executive Director is a appointed by the City Mayor and County Mayor to fulfill assigned City Charter and state law responsibilities and tasks requested by officials of city and county government or their agencies.

 The executive director oversees the work program and staff activities, works closely with public and private agencies to obtain input into planning studies, and serves as technical advisor to the Planning Commissioners and to the Board of County Commissioners and the City Council.
-The executive director appoints four division managers to lead Planning's major departments and to oversee a professional staff.
+The executive director appoints three division managers to lead Planning's major departments and to oversee a professional staff.